Alex-Lewandowski/NISAR_GCOV_Cookbook/README.md

 # Getting Started with the NISAR GCOV Cookbook

-## ALERT: This Jupyter Book is under active development and does not currently use real NISAR data
+## ALERT: This Jupyter Book is under active development and does not currently uses NISAR prelaunch test data

 <img src="thumbnails/thumbnail.png" alt="thumbnail" width="300"/>